 When You Need a Court Martial Lawyer in Bethesda, MD

 The hard-hitting court martial defense lawyers at Gonzalez & Waddington have earned a reputation for defending military service members at military installations worldwide.
 If you are stationed in Bethesda, MD and are under investigation for a military offense, then hiring the most hard-hitting military defense lawyer can be the difference between having your rights trampled or winning your case and saving your career.
 Our court martial lawyers defend Bethesda, MD service members in both criminal and administrative matters.
-These include representing military personnel suspect of of sex assault, fraternization, and other crimes under the UCMJ.
+These include representing military personnel suspect of sex assault, fraternization, and other crimes under the UCMJ.

 Unlike most civilian criminal defense lawyers, or your assigned military lawyer, we do not commonly plead guilty.
 Our attorneys force the military to prove their case beyond a reasonable doubt.
 We take just about every criminal case to trial and fight the allegations in front of a jury.

 Our military court martial results are clear.
 The accused service member and his or her desired outcome is our chief concern.
-Our military lawyers keep smaller caseloads than the typical assigned military attorney so that we can focus on each case on an individual basis.
+Our military defense lawyers keep smaller caseloads than the typical assigned military attorney so that we can focus on each case on an individual basis.
 Your case will not be delegated to a random lawyer and we will not bully you into pleading guilty at the last minute.
 Our court martial defense lawyers have defended military court martial and administrative separation (ADSEP) cases in the United States and worldwide.

 Bethesda, MD Court Martial Lawyers

 Our hard-hitting court martial defense attorneys will use our skills to fight your court martial or administrative separation (ADSEP) case in Bethesda, MD.

 Call today to speak with a high-powered court martial defense lawyer